MrNeuronix/IRISv3/README.md

 **mvn package**

-In project root directory you will find assembled **IRISv3-linux-release.zip**.
+In project root directory you will find assembled **iris-{version}-application.zip**.
 Unpack them.
-Database for IRISv2 will be created dynamically at first run.
+Database for IRIS will be created dynamically at first run.

 ## Configuration